Rockypocky77/ChancifySATPrep/sat7.md

 49. My colleague Dr. Thompson who researches climate science has published extensively.

 A) NO CHANGE
-B) My colleague Dr. Thompson, who researches climate science, has published extensively.
+B) My colleague, Dr. Thompson, who researches climate science, has published extensively.
-C) My colleague Dr. Thompson, who researches climate science has published extensively.
+C) My colleague Dr. Thompson, who researches climate science, has published extensively.
-D) My colleague, Dr. Thompson who researches climate science, has published extensively.
+D) My colleague, which researches climate science, has published extensively.

 50. The faculty has debated curriculum changes for several months.

 A) NO CHANGE
 B) have debated
 C) are debating
-D) were debating
+D) have been debating

 51. Research from leading universities support the new educational approach.

 A) NO CHANGE
 B) supports
 C) are supporting
-D) have supported
+D) have been supporting

 52. Forests provide crucial ecosystem services. _______ the Amazon rainforest produces 20% of Earth's oxygen.